-- Tuition fee: It is required to determined so as to cover the standard cost of the establishment including terminal benefits and expenses of revenue nature concerning to curricular activities. - Annual charges: expected to cover all other revenue expenditure of the school not covered from the tuition fee. - Earmarked levies: are to be charged with respect to facilities provided to the user students only involving additional expenditure in the provision of the same.
+- Registration fee: INR 25 per student can be collected at the time of admission only. - Admission fee: INR 200 per student can be collected at the time of admission only. - Caution Money: INR 500 per student can be collected at the time of admission.
+It is not income, but a deposit, which is to be refunded to the student at the time of leaving the school. - Tuition fee: It is required to determined so as to cover the standard cost of the establishment including terminal benefits and expenses of revenue nature concerning to curricular activities. - Annual charges: expected to cover all other revenue expenditure of the school not covered from the tuition fee. - Earmarked levies: are to be charged with respect to facilities provided to the user students only involving additional expenditure in the provision of the same.
 This is required to be charged on no profit no loss basis; and - Development fee: It is to be treated as capital receipts and utilized towards purchase, upgradation and replacement of furniture, fixtures and equipment.

 Thus, the accounting treatment followed by the school with respect to the creation of the deprecation reserve fund and its utilization is not correct.
 Accordingly, the assets purchased by the School out of the depreciation reserve fund shall be treated as the School has purchased these assets out of the school funds without complying with the requirement of Rule 177 of the DSER, 1973.
-Therefore, expenditure totaling to INR 27,48,427 (i.e. INR 23,73,606 in FY 2019-20 and INR 3,74,821 in FY 2020-21) incurred by the school capitalized under the head building is recoverable from the society.
+Therefore, expenditure totaling to INR 27,48,427 (i.e., INR 23,73,606 in FY 2019-20 and INR 3,74,821 in FY 2020-21) incurred by the school capitalized under the head building is recoverable from the society.

-Further, DoE vide Order No. F.DE 15(267)/PSB/2021/4693-4698 dated 12.11.2021 issued to the school post evaluation of fee increase proposal for FY 2019-20 observed that the School incurred INR 19,38,856 for flooring & cladding in gym shed and interlocking concrete pave block without complying with the provision of Rule 177 of DSER, 1973 and incurred INR 30,80,814 for construction of fire stair and new play station for Jr. School playground out of development fund/deprecation reserve during the FY 2017-18 and 2018-19.
-Accordingly, the School was directed to recover INR 50,19,670 from society, which is still pending for recovery.
-Therefore, the total expenditure amounting to INR 77,68,097 incurred by the School has been included while deriving the fund position of the school with the direction to the school to recover this amount from society within 30 days from date of issue of this order and ensure compliance with Rule 177 of DSER, 1973 and Clause 14 of the order dated 11.02.2009 and pass the necessary rectification entries in its books of accounts.

-Para 57 of Accounting Standard 15 (AS-15) 'Employee Benefits' issued by the Institute of Chartered Accountants of India states that "An enterprise should determine the present value of defined benefit obligations and the fair value of any plan assets with sufficient regularity that the amounts recognized in the financial statements do not differ materially from the amounts that would be determined at the balance sheet date."
-Further, Para 7.14 defines the Plan Assets as:

-- (a) Assets held by a long-term employee benefit fund; and - (b) Qualifying insurance policies.
+Also, vide Order No. F.DE 15(267)/PSB/2021/4693-4698 dated 12.11.2021 issued to the school post evaluation of fee increase proposal for FY 2019-20 it was observed that the School incurred INR 19,38,856

+- for flooring & cladding in gym shed and interlocking concrete pave block without complying with the provision of Rule 177 of DSER, 1973 and incurred INR 30,80,814 for construction of fire stair and new play station for Jr. School playground out of development fund/deprecation reserve during the FY 2017-18 and 2018-19.
+Accordingly, the School was directed to recover INR 50,19,670 from society, and it was also reiterated in Order No. F.DE 15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued to the school post evaluation of fee increase proposal for FY 2022-23, which is still pending for recovery.
+Therefore, the total expenditure amounting to INR 77,68,097 incurred by the Schoolis considered as funds available with the school while deriving the fund position of the school with the direction to the school to recover this amount from society within 30 days from date of issue of the order and ensure compliance with Rule 177 of DSER, 1973 and Clause 14 of the order dated 11.02.2009 and pass the necessary rectification entries in its books of accounts. - 2.
+Para 57 of Accounting Standard 15 (AS-15) 'Employee Benefits' issued by the Institute of Chartered Accountants of India states that "An enterprise should determine the present value of defined benefit obligations and the fair value of any plan assets with sufficient regularity that the amounts recognized in the financial statements do not differ materially from the amounts that would be determined at the balance sheet date.
+"Further, Para 7.14 defines the Plan Assets as: - a.
+Assets held by a long-term employee benefit fund; and - b.
+Qualifying insurance policies.